fieldtrip/website/workshop/practicalmeeg2022.md

 ### Download and install a recent FieldTrip version

 Please download the most recent version of the FieldTrip toolbox from [here](/download) or from [GitHub](https://github.com/fieldtrip/fieldtrip/tags).
-As we did some last miniute bugfixes to make all tutorials run smoothly, you should have version [20221207](https://github.com/fieldtrip/fieldtrip/releases/tag/20221207) or later.
+As we did some last minute bugfixes to make all tutorials run smoothly, you should have version [20221207](https://github.com/fieldtrip/fieldtrip/releases/tag/20221207) or later.

 Please read [this FAQ](/faq/installation/) on how to set your path.
 After adding the FieldTrip main directory to your path, you should type `ft_defaults` which will add the required subdirectories (which depend on your MATLAB version).
 We recommend to put `ft_defaults` in your MATLAB [startup.m](https://nl.mathworks.com/help/matlab/ref/startup.html) file.